Conditions Medium-Chain Acyl-CoA Dehydrogenase Deficiency

 - United Mitochondrial Disease Foundation

 The New England Regional Genetics Network created a website called "GEMSS: Genetics Education Materials for School Success."
 When your child reaches school age, you can provide teachers and school administration with this resource specifically for children with MCAD.

 Work with your baby’s doctor to determine the next steps for your baby’s care.
 Your baby’s doctor may help you coordinate care with a physician who specializes in metabolism, a dietician who can help plan your child’s specialized diet, and other medical resources in your community.
 Some children who experience severe symptoms from untreated medium-chain acyl-CoA dehydrogenase deficiency (MCAD) may have developmental delays.
 If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because MCAD is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for MCAD, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Alex was diagnosed with medium-chain acyl-CoA dehydrogenase deficiency (MCAD) through newborn screening.
 Read his story and the stories of other families affected by MCAD on the Save Babies through Screening Foundation website.